kframework/c-semantics/cil-semantics/README.md

 1. Make sure `kompile` and `krun` are in your `$PATH`.

-2. Kompile the semantics: `kompile cil` from this directory.
+2. Kompile the semantics: `kompile cil.k` from this directory.

 3. Make sure `kcil` and `kcil-pp` are in your `$PATH`.